bravesoftdz/Parole/README.md

 # Add your words
 List of words can be edited in parole.txt.
 Add your words in the end.
 If you delete or change order of the words, you have to delete `parole.sco` to reset the words scores.

+# Installation
+No installation is required.
+Just extract game into a single folder and play.